-Italian name for a pearling wine, what the French Pétillant or the German Perlwein or.
+Italian term for a sparkling wine, what the French petitant or the German Perlwein respectively.
 Secco equivalent.
-Opposite one Spumante (3 to 6 bar) it has only an overpressure of 1 to 2.5 bar.
-He is usually using Méthode charmat (Tank fermentation, ital.
-Metodo charmat or Metodo martinotti), or also by means of Transvasierverfahren or impregnation produced.
-However, there are also means bottle fermentation produced frizzante.
-Frizzante below 3 bar carbon dioxide pressure is of a possible Sparkling wine tax freed.
-As well as the presentation of the bottle with mushroom corks and Agraffe was used as a criterion for taxation, these were used with normal cork closed and with the Spago (Cord) fixed.
+Opposite one Spumante (3 to 6 bar) it only has an overpressure of 1 to 2.5 bar.
+It is usually by means of Méthode charmat (Tank fermentation, Italian Metodo charmat or Metodo martinotti), or by means of Transvasierverfahren or impregnation produced.
+However, there are also means bottle fermentation generated frizzante.
+Frizzante under 3 bar carbon dioxide pressure is from a possible Sparkling wine tax freed.
+Since the bottle with mushroom cork and Agraffe as a criterion for taxation, these were considered normal cork closed and with the Spago (Cord) fixed.

-If the wine carbonic acid was added (which is not through the fermentation has arisen), must be on the label "Gassificato" or "Vino addizionato di andride carbonica" appear.
-A Frizzante or Perwlein with an overpressure up to 1 bar is called Vivace or Frizzantino ("small" frizzante).
+If the wine carbonic acid was added (so not by the fermentation has emerged) must be on the label "Gassificato" or "Vino addizionato di andride carbonica" appear.
+A Frizzante or Perwlein with an overpressure up to 1 bar is considered Vivace or also called Frizzantino ("little" Frizzante).

-A detailed description of sparkling wine production with all production steps is available at champagne, Complete listings of the numerous vinification measures and cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+A detailed description of the sparkling wine production with all production steps can be found at champagne, Complete lists of the numerous vinification measures or cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,